 • Prescriptive analytics could suggest how to tweak communications to address concerns raised in feedback.

-Metrics for tracking customer data analytics
+Which metrics are good for tracking customer data analytics?

 Here are the most important metrics to track and the value they deliver: